-United Kingdom: The Information is intended only for: (i) persons who are outside the United Kingdom; (ii) 'investment professionals' as defined in Article 19(5) of the Financial Services and Markets 2000 (Financial Promotion) Order 2005 (the FPO); or (iii) persons falling within Article 49(2)(a) to (d) (high net worth companies, unincorporated associations etc) of the FPO.
+United Kingdom: The Information is intended only for: (i) persons who are outside the United Kingdom; (ii) in the United Kingdom, persons who are 'Qualified Investors' within the meaning of Article 2(1)(e) of Regulation (EU) 2017/1129 as it forms part of domestic law by virtue of the European Union (Withdrawal) Act 2018 and 'investment professionals' as defined in Article 19(5) of the Financial Services and Markets 2000 (Financial Promotion) Order 2005 (the FPO); or (iii) persons falling within Article 49(2)(a) to (d) (high net worth companies, unincorporated associations etc) of the FPO.
 All such persons together being referred to as 'Relevant Persons'.
 Furthermore, the Information is directed only at Relevant Persons and must not be acted on or relied on by persons who are not Relevant Persons.
 Any investment or investment activity to which this document relates is available only to Relevant Persons and will be engaged in only with Relevant Persons.